yan-soon/tp/docs/UserGuide.md

 1. Type `tags` into the command box, and press **Enter** to execute it.
 ![Tags1](images/Tags1.png)

-2. The result display box will display the message "Listed all tags" followed by a list of all current tags.
+2. The result display box will display a list of all existing tags.
 ![Tag2](images/Tags2.png)

 ### Editing module details: `edit`